 Raised the funds to construct library coffee shop in 2007

-Raised over $300,000 to complete the new building in the late 1980s
+$300,000+ to complete the new library building in the late 1980s

 Bismarck Public Library was established in 1917 in a building funded by Andrew Carnegie at 6th Street and Thayer Avenue.
 In 1963, a modern building was erected at 6th Street and Avenue A to provide more space.
 The new Veterans Memorial Public Library honored World War II and Korean War veterans.
 It was about 17,000 square feet.

 A major library expansion was completed in 1989, giving the library 70,000 square feet of space and a new name: Bismarck Veterans Memorial Public Library.
 The facility occupies the block between 5th and 6th streets north of Avenue A. Today the library welcomes more than 7,000 visitors each week, with digital resource checkouts also growing.
 More than 46,000 people have library cards.